-- 10. The electrician will hardwire the connection and to check for proper earthing. - 11.
+- 10. The electrician will hardwire the connection and check for proper earthing.
+The terminal block requires a minimum of 20in-lb torque for fastening the AC wires. - 11.
 To re-install, follow these steps in reverse order.

 When reconnecting the 54V harnesses, they are labeled 1 and 2 (one harness is longer than the other harness); however, if you connect the harnesses to the other 54V power supply, it is fine.